Tiger Woods to start new year at Torrey Pines

 - Driver arrested after pedestrian fatally struck near Green Lake

 Woods previously announced he would play in the Genesis Open at Riviera, three weeks after Torrey Pines.
+Still to be determined is whether he makes an overseas appearance, and how much he will play before the Masters.

+He likely will return to the Arnold Palmer Invitational at Bay Hill, but Woods isn’t eligible for two World Golf Championships during the March run to Augusta National.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.